chipchaderez/ovirt-disaster-recovery-tool/README.md

 Support import of block storage domain (iSCSI or FC)

 ## CONTACT
-On any question please feel free to contact Maor Lipchuk (mlipchuk@redhat.com) or Daniel Erez (derez@redhat.com)
+Please feel free to contact Maor Lipchuk (mlipchuk@redhat.com) or Daniel Erez (derez@redhat.com) on any question